As I faked extroversion, I climbed the corporate ladder, but my stress soared and my health degraded. Here’s what I wish I knew.

 8. Find healthy ways to cope with stress.

 Work can be fun and gratifying.
 But it is work, after all.
-Whether you’re an introvert or extrovert, find ways to decompress and manage your stress in a healthy way.
+Whether you’re an introvert or an extrovert, find ways to decompress and manage your stress in a healthy way.

-Before I heard of introversion, I found over-eating and alcohol-binging.
+Before I had heard of introversion, I found over-eating and alcohol-binging.
 I used these loyal escapes throughout much of my career.
 Only late in my career was I able to replace these with a dose of exercise, downtime, reading, and quality family time as part of a healthy work/life balance.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.